4 150gm hoki fillets

 20ml cooking oil

-Place the oil in the pan, allow 30 sec before carefully placing the hoki in the fry pan.
+- Place the oil in the pan, allow 30 seconds to pass before carefully placing the hoki in the fry pan.

-Toast the bread & cut into a chunky rough crumb (include the crust)
+- Toast the bread and cut into a chunky rough crumb, crust included.